annabkr/async-patterns-in-javascript/README.md

 # async-patterns-in-javascript

-Playing with asynchronous patterns in javascript to deepen my understanding of what happens under the hood.
+Playing with asynchronous patterns in JavaScript to deepen my understanding of what happens under the hood.